suriakub/individual-project/stable-backend/worker/README.md

 #### Prerequisites

+- [CUDA 11.8](https://developer.nvidia.com/cuda-downloads)
 - Python 3.8
-- Redis running locally on port 6379
+- Redis running locally on port 6379 - you can run `docker-compose up -d` when in the `/stable-backend` directory.
-- [CUDA 11.8](https://developer.nvidia.com/cuda-downloads)

 ## How to run locally